Robot-mediated physical Human-Human Interaction in Neurorehabilitation: a position paper: Abstract

 \section{Abstract}

 Neurorehabilitation conventionally relies on the interaction between a patient and a physical therapist.
 Robotic systems can improve and enrich the physical feedback provided to patients after neurological injury, but they under-utilize the adaptability and clinical expertise of trained therapists.
 In this position paper, we advocate for a novel approach that integrates the therapist’s clinical expertise and nuanced decision-making with the strength, accuracy, and repeatability of robotics: \textit{Robot-mediated physical Human–Human Interaction}.
-This framework, which enables two individuals to physically interact through robotic devices, has been studied across diverse research groups and has recently emerged as a promising link between conventional manual therapy and rehabilitation robotics, harmonizing the strengths of both approaches.
-This paper presents the rationale of a multidisciplinary team---including engineers, doctors, and physical therapists---for conducting research that utilizes: a unified taxonomy to describe robot-mediated rehabilitation, a framework of interaction based on social psychology, and a technological approach that makes robotic systems seamless facilitators of natural human-human interaction.
+This framework, which enables two individuals to physically interact through robotic devices, has been studied across diverse research groups and has recently emerged as a promising link between conventional manual therapy and rehabilitation robotics, harmonizing the strengths of both approaches. {Although current findings are largely based on pilot studies and conceptual frameworks, integrating therapists' expertise with the functionalities offered by robotic systems represents a promising direction for improving rehabilitation outcomes.} This paper presents the rationale of a multidisciplinary team---including engineers, doctors, and physical therapists---for conducting research that utilizes: a unified taxonomy to describe robot-mediated rehabilitation, a framework of interaction based on social psychology, and a technological approach that makes robotic systems seamless facilitators of natural human-human interaction.